Skip to main content

 Hands-on robotics, drone coding and engineering workshops that bring new students together, impress visiting families and make your school events genuinely memorable.

-The move from primary to secondary school is one of the biggest changes in a young person’s life.
+The move from primary to secondary is one of the biggest changes in a young person’s life, and the research backs it up.
+Studies from the Education Endowment Foundation and Ofsted consistently show a Year 7 attainment dip and a rise in pastoral cases across the autumn term following transition.
 Year 6 students arriving for their first transition day are often anxious, unsure who to talk to, and quietly worried about fitting in.
-The last thing they need is to sit through a presentation or fill in a worksheet.
+A worksheet or whole-cohort presentation will not change any of that.

 Students taking part in a hands-on STEM activity during a transition day